niplav/site/language.md

 * [Donald Broadbent's](https://en.wikipedia.org/wiki/Donald_Broadbent) [filter model of attention](https://en.wikipedia.org/wiki/Broadbent's_filter_model_of_attention)
 * The [Heaviside step function](https://en.wikipedia.org/wiki/Heaviside_step_function)
 * "The Empire Strikes Back (1980) was voted the best film of all time by over 250,000 readers of the Empire film magazine in 2015." ([List of films considered the best](https://en.wikipedia.org/wiki/List_of_films_considered_the_best))
-* [Robert Fludd](https://en.wikipedia.org/wiki/Robert_Fludd): "Fludd's own theory on the origin of all things posited that, instead of the Tria Prima, all species and things stemmed from first, dark Chaos, then divine Light which acted upon the Chaos, which finally brought forth the waters.
-This last element was also called the Spirit of the Lord"
+* [Robert Fludd](https://en.wikipedia.org/wiki/Robert_Fludd): "Fludd's own theory on the origin of all things posited that, instead of the Tria Prima, all species and things stemmed from first, dark Chaos, then divine Light which acted upon the Chaos, which __finally brought forth the waters__.
+This last element was also called the Spirit of the Lord" (emphasis mine)
 * [Hilary Paynter](https://en.wikipedia.org/wiki/Hilary_Paynter): "__Hilary Paynter__, Hon.
 RBSA, RE, FRSA, SWE (born 1943) is a British wood engraver and printmaker."

 Incorrect Plurals or Singulars People Use